tiffaniechia/journey-of-a-thousand-miles/README.md

 10. [Node + Express + MongoDB](node-express-mongodb.md)

-#### If you would like to contribute to the syllabus or be a fellow code mentor, do send pull requests or drop me an email!
+#### If you would like to contribute do send pull requests or drop me an email!